m4ttsch/omscs-notes-notes/computer-networks/intradomain-routing.md

 The **Routing Information Protocol (RIP)** is based on the Distance Vector protocol.

 The first version, released as a part of the BSD version of Unix, uses hop count as a metric (i.e. assumes link cost as 1).
 The metric for choosing a path could be shortest distance, lowest cost or a load-balanced path.
 In RIP, routing updates are exchanged between neighbors periodically, using a RIP response message, as opposed to distance vectors in the DV Protocols.
-These messages, called RIP advertisements, contain information about sender’s distances to destination subnets.
+These messages, called RIP advertisements, contain information about sender's distances to destination subnets.

-Let’s look at a simple RIP example to illustrate how it works.
+Let's look at a simple RIP example to illustrate how it works.
 The figure below shows a portion of the network.
 Here, A, B, C and D denote the routers and w, x, y and z denote the subnet masks.

 ![](https://assets.omscs.io/notes/0067.png)